Jan Tinetti: Personal life

 Tinetti was born in Hokitika on the West Coast of the South Island, the youngest of six children.
-When she was 11 months old, her family moved to Templeton, just outside Christchurch, when her father Peter Tinetti became secretary of Templeton Hospital and Training School, a institution for people with intellectual disabilities.
+When she was 11 months old, her family moved to Templeton, just outside Christchurch, when her father Peter Tinetti became secretary of Templeton Hospital and Training School, an institution for people with intellectual disabilities.
 The family lived in the only staff house, in the middle of the institution, which is where Tinetti grew up.
 She received her secondary school education at Villa Maria College in Christchurch.
 She then studied at the Christchurch College of Education, from where she obtained a diploma in teaching in 1990.
 She became a primary school teacher and union member, teaching in Southland, Greymouth and Tauranga, and spent 20 years as a primary school principal.
 She graduated from the University of Canterbury with a Postgraduate Diploma in Education in 2013 and a Master of Education in 2016.
 She was the principal of Merivale School in Tauranga and has been on the national executive of the New Zealand Educational Institute.
 She is married to David Merton, whose father Don Merton was a noted conservationist, and the couple have two children.
 In 2019, she was diagnosed with breast cancer, for which she had surgery, but did not need chemotherapy or radiation treatment.